Why do Practical Work?

 Promote co-operative work with others;

 Get you off your backside, off an uncomfortable stool.
+Some research suggests that people learn better if they are standing up.

 So practical work is vital part of the successful study of physics.
 So get on with it, and you will learn something!